-Section 3 shows you the value of your death in service benefits as of 31 March 2020.
+Section 3 shows the value of your death in service benefits on 31 March 2022.

-This line shows you how much would have been payable to your spouse, civil partner or an eligible cohabiting partner if you had died on the 31 March 2020, as an active member of the LGPS.
+This line shows you what would have been payable to your spouse, civil partner, or an eligible cohabiting partner if you had died on the 31 March 2022, as an active member of the LGPS.

-If your status is shown as single, divorced, widow/er or unknown, the yearly survivor's pension shown is based on the assumption that you are married when you die.
+If your status is shown as single, divorced, widow/er or unknown, the yearly survivor's pension shown assumes that you are married when you die.
 However, no survivor's pension will be paid (except to any eligible child) unless you are married, have a civil partner or an eligible cohabiting partner at the time of your death.